aydogduali/aydogduali.github.io/about/publication.md

 ### Under Review

-- Sampson, C. ,Carrassi, A. , __Aydogdu, A.__, Jones, C.K.R.T,: *Ensemble Kalman filter for non-conservative moving mesh solvers with a joint physics and mesh location update*.
+- Sampson, C., Carrassi, A., __Aydogdu, A.__, Jones, C.K.R.T,: *Ensemble Kalman filter for non-conservative moving mesh solvers with a joint physics and mesh location update*.
 2020.
 Submitted to Quarterly Journal of Royal Meteorological Society

 - Cheng, S., __Aydogdu, A.__, Rampal, P., Carrassi, A., Bertino, L.,: *Probabilistic forecasts of sea ice trajectories in the Arctic: impact of uncertainties in surface wind and ice cohesion*.
 2020.
 Submitted to MDPI-Oceans